Embodied Installation & Public Monument

-This project was originally developed in protest to the dehumanizing and exclusionary policies of the 2016 Republican National Convention (RNC) in Cleveland, Ohio.
-It highlighted the glaring absence of women from the RNC platform and key positions while filling that absence with reverence.
-The first iteration included over 25 participants and daily actions over the course of ten days in Market Park and Public Square.
+This project developed in response to the militarization of public space during the 2016 Republican National Convention (RNC) in Cleveland, Ohio.
+It highlighted the glaring absence of women from the RNC platform while filling that absence with reverence.
+The first iteration included over twenty-five participants and nightly actions over the course of ten days in Market Park and Public Square.

 LONGEST WALK: Chicago

 A second iteration of this work was presented in April, 2017 as the Trump presidency marked its first 100 days.
 Once again, the living monument gave homage to the rich history of grassroots movements and leaders.
-Longest Walk: Chicago acknowledged the crisis of representation within political spheres, while further reinforcing the need for embodied investment.
+However, Longest Walk: Chicago acknowledged the crisis of representation within political spheres.

 Longest Walk: Chicago took place on the Peoria walking bridge during the 2017 Open Engagement: Justice Conference held at University of Illinois Chicago.
-The installation was supported by curators Neysa Page-Lieberman and Melissa Hilliard Potter.
-It made part of the Revolution at Point Zero: Feminist Social Practice exhibit as installed documentation.
+The installation was supported by curators Neysa Page-Lieberman and Melissa Hilliard Potter as part of the Revolution at Point Zero: Feminist Social Practice exhibit at Columbia College Chicago.

 Photo/Video Credits: Lindsey Higgins, Evan Prunty, Dianne Sette, James Smith, Megan Young